Sipaa-Projects/SipaaKernel/README.md

 It features an easy & elegant API.

+> [!WARNING]
+> SipaaKernel is only in his first developement stages, and isn't ready for production use.

 ## Features & Todo
 ### What does it mean?
 * ✅ : Done